whats-good/uniform-graphql/development-notes.md

 - TODO: study namespace declaration merging and understand how that works even when compiled.
 - When i look at the way type-graphql works, I'm starting to think that they chose decorators and classes not because they are easier to use, but because they make mutually recursive types possible.
 - research: type-fest
+- now that we have eliminated interface types from implementors of interfaces, should we separate the ImplementorType from the interface type?